-Baptism of Jesus Christ - The day after the Nativity of our Lord (Yeldo or Christmas), the Church celebrates a Feast in honour of St. Mary, the Mother of Jesus Christ, and for her role in the Incarnation. - On December 27th, the Church remembers the infants of Bethlehem who were killed by Herod. - On January 1st, the Circumcision and Naming of our Lord (Gazurthe) are celebrated. - On January 6th, we celebrate the Feast of the Baptism of our Lord (Denaha), when Jesus was baptised by John the Baptist in the River Jordan.
-The word Denaha means Divine Light.
-January 6th is also called Theophany (God revealed) or Epiphany (the true Light revealed) because on this day, the Holy Trinity was revealed.
-God the Father is the voice heard from above, while the Son is Jesus, and the Holy Spirit comes down in the form of a dove.
-On February 2nd, we celebrate the Presentation in the Temple (Ma'altho) to the temple on the 40th day after the Nativity of our Lord. - The 3-day Nineveh fast begins 18 days before the Great Lent begins. - The sixth Sunday of this season is dedicated to all the departed clergy. - On the seventh and last Sunday of this season, we remember all the departed faithful.
-Season of Great Lent (Zawmo Raabo) This period represents three years and six months of the public ministry of Jesus Christ.
+The Great Lent is an important time in the Orthodox Church.
+This special period comes just before Holy Week, when Christians remember the events of Jesus Christ's suffering, death, and resurrection.
+It covers about three years of Jesus' public ministry.
+The first Monday of the Great Lent is called Shubqono (reconciliation) which helps us participate in the Great Lent with the love of Christ in our hearts.
 This season begins with Kothne Sunday (Wedding at Cana) and ends with Holy Saturday.
-It is seven weeks long and is divided into two parts. - The first part of this season is the 40 days of Lent (from the Sunday of the wedding at Cana to the 40th Friday), followed by Lazarus Saturday.
-We remember the important miracles Jesus performed during the first part of this season. - First Sunday of Holy Lent: Turning of water into wine at the wedding of Cana - Second Sunday of Holy Lent: Healing of the Leper (Garbo) - Third Sunday of the Holy Lent: Healing of the Paralytic (M'shariyo) - Fourth Sunday of the Holy Lent: Healing of the daughter of woman from Canaan (Knanoytho) - Fourth Wednesday of Holy Lent: Mid-Lent (Holy Cross will be elevated in the midst of the Church) - Fifth Sunday of the Holy Lent: Healing of the crippled woman (K'piphtho)
+It is seven weeks long and is divided into 2 parts.

-Healing of the crippled woman - Sixth Sunday of the Holy Lent: Healing of the blind man (Sam'yo) - Fortieth Friday: Jesus' 40 days of fasting, remembered - Saturday before Ooshana: Raising Lazarus from death - The second part of this season starts with the Triumphant entry of our Lord into Jerusalem (Ooshana, or Palm Sunday), followed by Passion Week, and ends on Holy Saturday (Saturday of Annunciation to the Dead, or
+Healing of the crippled woman - The first part of this season is the 40 days of Holy Lent.
+During this time the healing miracles of Jesus are meditated upon to remind us of His Love and His desire to save us from Sin and death. - First Sunday of Holy Lent: Miracle at the wedding of Cana - Second Sunday of Holy Lent: Healing of the Leper (Garbo) - Third Sunday of the Holy Lent: Healing of the Paralytic (M'shariyo) - Fourth Sunday of the Holy Lent: Healing of the daughter of woman from Canaan (Knanoytho) - Fourth Wednesday of Holy Lent: Mid-Lent (Holy Cross will be elevated in the midst of the Church) - Fifth Sunday of the Holy Lent: Healing of the crippled woman (K'piphtho) - Sixth Sunday of the Holy Lent: Healing of the blind man (Sam'yo) - Fortieth Friday: Jesus' 40 days of fasting, remembered - Saturday before Ooshana: Raising Lazarus from death - The second part of this season is Holy Week, starts with the Triumphant Entry of our Lord into Jerusalem (Ooshana or Palm Sunday), followed by Passion Week and it ends on Holy Saturday (Saturday of Annunciation to the dead or Shabtho d'sbartho).